cteitel/DataMgmt_book/basics.Rmd

 Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.
 R for Data Science (2e).
 Chapter 2: Workflow: basics.
 Available: https://r4ds.hadley.nz/workflow-basics.html

+## Some general guidance about coding and data management

+* There is rarely one right way to write code.
+One way might be faster, and/or easier to read, and/or simpler, but there are always a *lot* of roads to get to the same destination.
+* All programming languages are there to do what you tell them to do.
+They do that very well.
+What they do not do is what you want them to do!
+If your code is throwing errors or producing unexpected results, it's probably because it didn't understand what you wanted it to do.
+* To take the previous two points together: when in doubt, try taking another road and seeing if it leads you to the same place.
+* Your system or code may be different than your collaborator's or friend's.
+That is usually not a problem, as long as they can understand how to find what they need and what to do with it when they do.

 ## Install R and RStudio

 R is the primary coding language used by those in ecology and natural resources.
 RStudio is an integrated development environment (IDE) that makes using R easier.
 It provides some point-and-click options and a way of organizing inputs and outputs, making R easier to use.